50+ Bollywood Farewell Songs In Hindi

 Director: Apoorva Lakhia

-This song was a rager back in 2007 and still holds up till date.
-Aakhri Alvida has a calming effect on an otherwise action biographical movie based on the 1991 Lokhandwala Complex shootout that took place between the gangsters and police in Mumbai.
+This song became a huge hit in 2007 and continues to connect with listeners till today.
+Aakhri Alvida brings a soothing, emotional depth to an otherwise intense action-biographical film based on the 1991 Lokhandwala Complex shootout between Mumbai police and gangsters.

 7. Pyaar Ke Pal (प्यार के पल)